iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___4.30.0 (165381)/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.nsw.service 4 reviews"/>
 </p>

+> Unable to get QR verification code sent to my mobile - tried 5 times - & then said service unavailable....🤔 - unable to set up my account as a result.<br> :date: __2020-12-01 07:19:10__

 > older people (in our seventies) have a problem 1 finding the NSW services APP. as going to the store to download it there is so many scanners to pick from.
 2 we ended installing the incorrect scanner.
 3 when we did locate the scanner, it said that it has been installed, 4 we have checked the phone we couldn't locate the scanner anywhere. when we go to have lunch etc the young staff are amazed, that we can't install it, This is very embarressing in front of others waiting. can you help us?
 Kindest Regards Geoff<br> :date: __2020-11-28 00:46:27__